+E. Subrogation/Recovery

-- d.
-Legal expenses incurred shall be itemized, monitored, and related to the claim being paid. - E. Subrogation/Recovery - 1.
-The initial contact and investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the SC against which subrogation may be directed.
+- 1. The initial contact and investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the SC against which subrogation may be directed.
 If applicable, a preliminary notice of subrogation shall be sent to the other SC. - 2.
-In cases of injury serious enough to exceed the tort threshold, the no-fault carrier shall alert the tort carrier immediately. - F. Claim Payment - 1.
-No payment shall be made until the reported loss has been verified and: - e.
-The deductible applied if applicable. - f.
-Benefits coordinated in conjunction with existing health carrier and wage continuation plans. - g.
-Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - h.
-Wage rate/working hours verified with employer, using wage/salary verification forms. - i.
-Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - j.
+In cases of injury serious enough to exceed the tort threshold, the no-fault carrier shall alert the tort carrier immediately.

+F. Claim Payment

+- 1. No payment shall be made until the reported loss has been verified and: - a.
+The deductible applied if applicable. - b.
+Benefits coordinated in conjunction with existing health carrier and wage continuation plans.
+Refer to Appendix N prior to the payment of claims. - c.
+Medical bills verified prior to payment and reviewed for reasonableness, medical necessity, and relationship to the accident. - d.
+Wage rate/working hours verified with employer, using wage/salary verification forms. - e.
+Lost wages confirmed by employer's statement as to time missed and by physician's statement verifying disability for that period of time. - f.
 Investigations promptly conducted.
-Upon agreement to pay, checks are issued within 10 business days. - k.
-A litigation management program is designed to bring cases to the earliest conclusion at a reasonable value. - 1.
+Upon agreement to pay, checks are issued within 10 business days. - g.
+A litigation management program is designed to bring cases to the earliest conclusion at a reasonable value. - h.
 Legal expenses incurred are itemized, monitored, and related to the claim being paid. - 2.
 In the normal course of claim handling, a file shall be referred for special investigation when discrepancies exist that are unresolved.
 Refer to Appendix A for a list of indicators.